 PS 110 American National Government

 One Course in Statistics: ECON 206, SOCL 300, MATH 183*/203, PSY 201/301*, or AMS 271 *number change effective fall 2011

 Recommended minors for a major in Public Relations:

-International Business Entrepreneurship Psychology Sociology Foreign Language Marketing Economics Political Science Health Care Administration Business Administration American Humanics Tourism
+International Business Entrepreneurship Psychology Sociology Foreign Language Marketing Economics Political Science Health Care Administration Business Administration Non-Profit Administration Tourism

-All 4-year tracks require Adobe Acrobat Reader to view.
+All four-year plans require Adobe Acrobat Reader to view.
 If you do not have Acrobat Reader installed on your browser, simply click the image below for a quick and easy FREE install.